rust-lang/rfcs/text/0000-adaptive-hashing.md

 for FarmHash.)
 Using any other key type means your HashMap will do safe hashing.

 # Consequences
+## For the hashing API

+This RFC does not propose any public-facing changes to the hashing infrastructure.

 ## For the performance of Rust programs

 The impact is minimal on programs that rarely use HashMaps.
+The load factor’s new value is well within the reasonable range.
 The increase in binary size should be small.
 For programs that spend a large portion of their run time using HashMap with primitive keys, the speedup should be noticeable.

-On 32-bit platforms, the benefit of using a 32-bit hash function instead of SipHash is higher, because SipHash’s round involves 30 32-bit operations.
+On 32-bit platforms, the benefit of using a 32-bit hash function instead of SipHash is higher, because each SipHash’s round involves 30 32-bit operations.

 ## For the HashMap API